mauricioabreu/video_samples/README.md

 make install
 ```

+`make build` can also be used if you don't want to add `GOBIN` to your global path and want to use
+the binary distribution the way you want.

 ## Trying it out!

 This project comes with tools to try it locally, without having a real live streaming on the internet.